Where can you find all these things together in one place in Leeds?

 Booked groups can use the Visitor Centre or the Chapter House as a base for their visit, including for lunch.
 We would recommend you come and meet us for a pre-visit where we can tailor workshops and resources to suit, if your group has additional needs, and you can complete your risk assessment.
 We have downloadable Health and Safety guidance to help you to do this.

-“Facilities were great, it was easy booking, the resources were excellent”, Year 3 teacher about at Kirkstall Abbey
+“Facilities were great, it was easy booking, the resources were excellent”, Year 3 teacher's review of a trip to Kirkstall Abbey